Everett G. Burkhalter: Positions

 Movies, 1961.
 He submitted a resolution urging that a Congressional committee study the problem of American movies' being made overseas.
 He noted a report that "60% of this country's movies will be made in Europe this year" and that "Communists are being hired in at least one foreign country and that they are doing the work formerly done" in Los Angeles.
 The resolution was adopted after being amended to include the music industry at the suggestion of Councilman Ernani Bernardi.

 HUAC, 1962.
 Burkhalter announced he would start a fund to send "to Russia" protesters picketing a House Committee on Un-American Activities meeting in Los Angeles, "if they desired to go."

 Zoo, 1962.
 He fought vehemently—but unsuccessfully—to move the Los Angeles Zoo from its location in Griffith Park to Roger Jessup Park in Pacoima, a step that had been recommended by architect Charles Luckman.

 Congress

-Burkhalter served one term in the U.S. Congress from 1962 to 1964 as a Democrat.
+In 1962, Burkhalter made his third try for a seat in the U.S. House--his second against Republican Edgar Hiestand, an ultraconservative member of the John Birch Society.
+In the newly drawn 27th District, Burkhalter defeated Hiestand in the general election, 52%-48%.

+Burkhalter ended up serving only one term in Congress.
+Reportedly his experience in the state Assembly, where he found the lawmaking process much more efficient, caused him to become disgusted with the ways of the House.
+Accordingly, he declined to seek re-election in 1964.